 While the Stones, Who and Led Zep battled it out for the title of biggest UK band in the US during the early seventies, there was only one contender for biggest US band: Crosby, Stills, Nash & Young.
 Unstable and prone to outbreaks of verbal squabbling between themselves, CSN&Y nevertheless set aside their differences and undertook a huge tour of the US in 1974.
-Seeing them on 25 July that year from the side of the stage at Mile High Stadium in Denver was a highlight of the year for me, and I can still remember looking out over that huge crowd as the music made by three cool Americans and one delighted Englishman washed over them.
+Seeing them on 25 July that year from the side of the stage at Mile High Stadium in Denver was a highlight of the year for me, and I can still remember looking out over that huge crowd as the music made by two Americans, one Canadian and one delighted Englishman washed over them.

 Flown in from New York courtesy of Atlantic Records, I stayed in the same hotel as the group and in the afternoon interviewed Graham Nash.
 Stephen Stills had been quoted as saying that the first time CS&N went out on the road was for art, the second time for the girls and this, the third, for the dollars, but Graham took exception to this.
 “We’re doing it for the music, man, because all of us know that none of us can make as good music together as we can apart,” he told me.
 Unlike Crosby and Stills, Nash was thin and wiry, and he spoke so passionately that I couldn’t help but believe him.
 Stills wandered into the room at one point, and was very friendly.
 Nash introduced us.
 “This is Chris, from Melody Maker in London.”
 “English, huh,” said Stills, thereafter that day calling me ‘English’, never Chris.
 I didn’t mind.